 Bay View Pines boasts two beautiful fireplaces, but guests may not build fires.
 Fires on the beach are allowed on some Town beaches (including Fisher Beach) and require a permit from the Town of Truro.
 More info on beach fires here.
-We have no fire pit here on the property; any open fire anywhere in Truro requires a permit.
+We have no fire pit here on the property; we do have a brick foundation if you bring your own firepit.
+Any open fire anywhere in Truro requires a permit.

 A fresh water beach experience is available in a number of glacial kettle ponds.
 These are distinctively round or near-round fresh-water ponds formed when big blocks of ice calved off glaciers; the outwash plain built up around the blocks, which gradually melted and formed the pond.
 The kettle ponds of Cape Cod are known for their crystal clear water.
 No dogs allowed at any pond.